API reference

 500Internal Server ErrorAn error occurred on Recall's side.

-When an error occurs, the API will return the appropriate HTTP status code and a JSON response containing an error object with a message property.
+When an error occurs, the API returns the appropriate HTTP status code and a JSON response containing the error object.

 {